ppiersanti/personal-site/resources/templates/md/posts/2018-03-04-pure-function-refactoring.md

 The refactoring consisted in moving out in a new function the database and log stuff, passing it the data to persist.

+The reset's function output can be provided to the save function for persistence.

 The original function is now decoupled from db dependency, can be growed interactively at the REPL, tests can be written without worrying about having a db or any else impediment in the developing stage.